The Kingdom strikes back -- Signs of the Messiah at work in Haiti

 Isaiah prophesied: "In that day the deaf will hear the words of the scroll" (Isaiah 29:18).
 The last of Job's "comforters," Elihu, tells him that God uses affliction to open a humble person's ears so that he will listen to God's inward voice (Isaiah 36:15).
 When John's disciples came asking about Jesus' Messiahship, it naturally followed that Jesus would point out to them that deaf ears were being unstopped.

-For a few years, Freddy Williams supervised Nazarene construction projects in Haiti.
-While there he built a lot of Nazarene churches.
+Freddy Williams supervised Nazarene construction projects in Haiti for a few years.
+While there, he built a lot of Nazarene churches.
 He also gave his expertise to build most of the buildings at the deaf school.
 Because of his help, deaf children are becoming functioning members of Haitian society.
 Few of these children will experience a miraculous, immediate opening of their ears.
 Few of them will benefit from high-tech medical and surgical advances used in developed countries.
 Yet, because of caring Christians -- including a Nazarene builder -- the devastating results of their deafness are being blunted.
 To me, that's another clear sign of the Kingdom's inauguration.

 "How can they hear without someone preaching to them?"